JulianH-Git/DarkriseRepo/README.md

 # Darkrise - Fear the Light

-The official GitHub repository for **Darkrise**, our 2D stealth-action game now in development.
+The official GitHub repository for **Darkrise**, our stealth-driven, puzzle-solving game currently in development.